NBKRedSpy/CardSurvival-Localization/README.md

 A utility to create English translations for mods that depend on the CSTI-ModLoader (AKA ModLoader).
 Example mods are "Tea Lover" and "Greenhouse".

+# Update Note
+For users that have used a version of the app prior to 2.0.0, the arguments have changed.
+The application now only requires the path to the target mod and will automatically create a SimpEn.csv and SimpEn_Errors.txt in the current working directory.

+Errors are now in a separate file called SimpEn_Errors.txt.

 # Overview
 This tool was made to help create localization files for Mod Loader mods that currently do not have an English translation.
 This is not a replacement for a real translation or an official translation from the mod's author.
 However, it is a useable workaround and can also be used to help mod authors start a translation file.